ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 the creation, storage, access, and eventual retirement of secrets must be handled with utmost care to prevent misuse and compromise.
-From adopting robust access controls like RBAC and ABAC to implementing best practices in secret rotation and encryption, organizations must continuously refine their strategies to address evolving threats.
+From adopting robust access controls like RBAC and ABAC to implementing best practices in secret rotation and encryption, organisations must continuously refine their strategies to address evolving threats.

 The future of secret management looks to be shaped by advances in technology, including quantum computing and machine learning, which promise to both challenge and enhance